Pakistan: Avalanche kills dozens in Kashmir village | DW | 14.01.2020

-An avalanche that hit overnight has killed dozens in a village in Pakistani Kashmir.
+An overnight avalanche has claimed dozens of lives in a village in Pakistan-administered Kashmir.
 Severe rain and snow have hit the region since Sunday, leaving thousands stranded.

-Dozens of bodies were pulled from the wreckage of a village in Pakistan's Kashmir province on Tuesday after an avalanche hit overnight.
+Dozens of bodies were pulled from the wreckage of a village in Pakistan-administered Kashmir on Tuesday after an avalanche hit overnight.

 In a statement, Pakistan's national disaster agency confirmed that the avalanche had struck a village in Pakistani Kashmir's Neelum Valley, killing at least 41 people.
 A further 15 people were killed in neighboring Afghanistan.
 At least 10 people were still missing.